telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/use-external-dll-in-vs.md

 ---
 title: Use External DLL in VS
 page_title: Use External DLL in VS
-description: "Use External DLL in the Test Studio project from the Visual Studio solution."
+description: "Learn how to reference and use external DLLs in Test Studio projects within Visual Studio.
+Step-by-step guidance and sample solution for integrating custom libraries and global functions."
 position: 1
 ---
 # Use External DLL in VS